crowdsecurity/php-capi-client/docs/USER_GUIDE.md

 This setting is not required.
 If you don't set any value, `dev` will be used by default.

-It will mainly change the called CAPI url: `https://api.dev.crowdsec.net/v2/` for the `dev` environment and `https://api.crowdsec.net/v2/` for the `prod` one.
+It will mainly change the called CAPI url:
+- `https://api.dev.crowdsec.net/v2/` for the `dev` environment
+- `https://api.crowdsec.net/v2/` for the `prod` one.

-You should use it in your own code to implement different behaviors depending on the environment.
-For example, the `FileStorage` class accepts a second parameter `$env` in its constructor to manage distinct `dev` and `prod` credential files.
+You should also use it in your own code to implement different behaviors depending on the environment.
+For example, the `FileStorage` class accepts a second parameter `$env` in its constructor to manage distinct `dev` and `prod`credential files.

 ### Machine Id prefix